 A lot of us spend a majority of our workouts outside.
 This can have some benefits and drawbacks.
 Soaking up Vitamin D is great for our overall health and mood, it can also lead to some undesired side effects such as sunburn.

 Again, I live in Alaska and do not find myself concerned about sunburn very often.
 However, for folks living in places farther south than me, sunburn can be a concern.
-I definitely advocate for spending time outside each day without sunscreen so you can make some vitamin D, but a multi-hour workout in the blazing sun is not the place to do that if it puts you at risk for a bad sunburn.
+I always advocate for spending a little bit of time outside each day without sunscreen so you can make some vitamin D, but a multi-hour workout in the blazing sun is not the place to do that if it puts you at risk for a bad sunburn.

 Sunscreen options that I like: